Siouxland Forecast: April 25, 2020

 Then tonight, we will cool off a bit as we fall to a low of 39 by tomorrow morning with partly cloudy skies and calm winds overnight.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see when we will see rain Monday night.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we will see rain Monday night.